john-thuo1/AfriStories/README.md

 To test the functionality of the website,
 1. Navigate to Angola on the Homepage
 2. Select Angola and choose History category.
-3. Connect to the VR Experience video url linked in History Category.
+3. Connect your headset to the VR Experience video url linked in History Category i.e https://cdn.instavr.co/html/pizjVNsCgx5tmvJzNH82_app.html
 4. Enjoy the experience.